web-id-fr/cms/README.md

 Don't forget to create a service to display the languages as you need them.
 Use this service into a ViewServiceProvider to share both languages and translated slugs to views.

+## Template email in `resources/views/mail/form.blade.php`
+You can change the design of the mail template but do not delete or modify the existing code!
+The present code allows you to display the fields of the form sent in the email.

 ## Add image for components

 ```bash